-Note D - Restructuring
+Note F - Restructuring

-In the first quarter of fiscal 2009 we recorded restructuring expenses aggregating \$2.0 million related to two headcount initiatives implemented as part of our efforts to right-size the business to align with market opportunities while managing costs to position Sonus for profitable growth.
-We recorded \$0.9 million of severance and related expenses for our January 9, 2009 restructuring initiative, which reduced our workforce by approximately 40 people, or 4% of employees worldwide.
-We recorded \$1.1 million for our March 10, 2009 restructuring initiative, which further reduced our workforce by approximately 60 people, or 6% of employees worldwide.
-In the fourth quarter of fiscal 2008, we recorded \$0.7 million of restructuring expense related to a headcount reduction initiative, which reduced our workforce by approximately 50 people, or 5% of employees worldwide.
+In the three months ended September 30, 2009, we recorded \$1.5 million of restructuring expense related to our August 12, 2009 headcount reduction restructuring initiative, which reduced our then-current workforce by approximately 93 people, or 10% of our employees worldwide.
+In the three months ended March 31, 2009, we recorded restructuring expenses aggregating \$2.0 million related to two headcount reduction restructuring initiatives implemented as part of our efforts to right-size the business to align with market opportunities while managing costs to position Sonus for profitable growth.
+We recorded \$0.9 million of severance and related expenses for our January 9, 2009 headcount reduction restructuring initiative, which reduced our workforce by approximately 40 people, or 4% of employees worldwide.
+We recorded \$1.1 million of severance and related expenses for our March 10, 2009 headcount reduction restructuring initiative, which further reduced our workforce by approximately 60 people, or 6% of employees worldwide.